45 Rocket Engines

 Monopropellants do not burn but decompose exothermally in contact with a catalyst.
 Monopropellant engines generate thrust from the propellant flowing through a valve into a catalytic decomposition chamber, where the propellant goes through a highly energetic decomposition process.
 The hot gases then accelerate through a nozzle, as shown in the figure below.
 These thrusters generally provide thrust levels up to about 3,000 N (674 lb).

-Hydrogen peroxide (H2O2) is often used for monopropellant engines because it decomposes into water and diatomic oxygen in contact with many metal oxides, especially silver oxide.
+Hydrogen peroxide (H2O2) is often used for monopropellant engines because it decomposes into water and diatomic oxygen when it comes into contact with many metal oxides, especially silver oxide.
 An H2O2 system propelled the Apollo lunar lander trainer.
-Hydrazine has been used more extensively because of its higher performance and ease of reaction initiation.
+However, hydrazine (N2H4) has been used more extensively because of its higher performance and ease of reaction initiation.
 The rocket engine on the New Horizons spacecraft is an N2H4 monopropellant system.

 Cold Gas Thrusters